Glowstudent777/TruthorDare/README.md

-# TruthorDare
+# Truth or Dare
-Truth or Dare Discord bot
+Simple Truth or Dare Discord bot